-A CIFellow (Computing Innovation Fellow) at Stanford University, Pyayt combines electro and micro systems to create devices that can be implanted under the skin.
-These devices can monitor various blood values and bodily functions and send them back to a medical center or to the patient's cell phone.
+A CIFellow (Computing Innovation Fellow) at Stanford University, Pyayt combines electro and micro systems to create devices that can values and bodily functions and send them back to a medical center or to the patient's cell phone.
 Recent publications include using electro-optic polymers for the fabrication of field-induced guiding.